 I’m sure that sounds like a strange thing, to suggest we should embrace failure.
 Well, maybe.
 I wouldn’t say we should try to fail, but we certainly shouldn’t fear it.
 Every time we fall short we can learn and grow if we get back up again.
 My own fear of messing up early in life […]

 You may have heard it said that if you are aiming at nothing, you’ll hit it every time.
-Although life isn’t as perfect and linear as we’d prefer it to be, having goals in mind can help you stay on track, making progress towards the end you have chosen.
-This sure beats meandering through life […]
+Having long-term goals helps us see further down the road.
+Our long-term goals give us something to aim for.
+Although life isn’t as perfect and linear as we’d prefer it to be, having long-term goals in mind […]

-Setting goals is one thing; actually achieving them is quite another.
-How many of us write out our goals and New Year’s resolutions at the start of each new year, only to not even remember what most of those are by the end of the new year?
-Keeping those goals and New Year’s resolutions before […]
+Setting goals is one thing; achieving them is quite another.
+How many of us write out our New Year’s resolutions at the start of each new year, only to not even remember what most of those are by the end of the new year?
+Keeping those plans and New Year’s resolutions before our eyes matters […]

 I’ve said it before, and I’ll say it again: we all have the same 24 hours in a day.
-When it comes to trying to achieve our goals, it’s not enough for us to decide to start doing certain things (such as working out more, eating better, creating an emergency fund, etc.).
-We also have […]
+It’s up to us to say yes to the things that matter most and say no to the rest.
+In trying to achieve our goals, it’s not enough for us to do certain things.
+I’m talking […]

 A reader asked me, Your post on “saying no” hit home for me.
 I don’t handle saying no well.
 I say yes and then regret it.
 I feel like a jerk if I say no too many times to people or events.
 Then I burn out quickly if I have too much going on.
 I’ve […]